MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-storage-powershell-enablement.md

 ## [Enable on a storage account](#tab/enable-storage-account/)

 To enable and configure Microsoft Defender for Storage at the storage account level using PowerShell, use the `Update-AzSecurityDefenderForStorage`  cmdlet.
-Replace the `SubscriptionId`, `ResourceGroupName`, and `StorageAccountName` with your own Azure subscription ID, resource group and storage account names accordingly.
+Replace the `SubscriptionId`, `ResourceGroupName`, and `StorageAccountName` with your own Azure subscription ID, resource group, and storage account names accordingly.

 ```powershell
 Update-AzSecurityDefenderForStorage -ResourceId "/subscriptions/<SubscriptionId>/resourcegroups/<ResourceGroupName>/providers/Microsoft.Storage/storageAccounts/<StorageAccountName>" -IsEnabled -OnUploadIsEnabled -OnUploadCapGbPerMonth 7000 -SensitiveDataDiscoveryIsEnabled